-If you want to play those old vinyls you inherited from your granddad, and you’re not too fussed about precision sound, a record player is a great place to start.
+If you want to play those old vinyls you inherited from your granddad, and you’re not too fussed about precision sound, a record player (like the Crosley Anthology) is a great place to start.

 On the other hand, if you want to test the waters before you dive head-long into a new hobby.

 Or your goal is to transition to higher quality sound over time, buying a quality turntable with room to grow is a good move.